pyeve/eve/docs/features.rst

 Features
 ========
 Below is a list of main features that any EVE-powered APIs can expose.
-Most of these features can be experienced live by consuming the Demo API (see :ref:`demo`).

 Emphasis on REST
 ----------------